-CALIFORNIA FISH AND GAME CODE SECTIONS 3503, 3503.5, AND 3513
+CALIFORNIA FISH AND GAME CODE SECTIONS 3503, 3503.5, 3513, AND 460

 California Fish and Game Code Section 3503 prohibits take, possession, or the needless destruction of the nest or egg of any bird, except as otherwise provided by the code or regulation made pursuant thereto.
 Section 3503.5 provides it is unlawful to take, possess, or destroy birds of prey, or to take, possess, or destroy the nest or eggs of any such bird, except as otherwise provided by the code or related regulation.
 Section 3513 prohibits take or possession of any migratory nongame bird, as designated in the federal MBTA and its implementing regulations, except as provided by rules and regulations adopted by the U.S. Secretary of the Interior under the federal act.
+Under Section 460 of the California Fish and Game Code (FGC), desert kit fox (Vulpes macrotis arsipus) may not be taken at any time.
+Under Sections 4000-4003 of the FGC, it is unlawful to conduct activities that would result in the taking, possessing, or destroying of any fur-bearing mammals, including kit foxes, without prior authorization from the CDFW.